CastilloDelSol/ESP32_EnhancedPWM/README.md

 _For additional internal functions such as the divider calculations and clock source resolution, please refer to the source code documentation._

+## Compatibility

+This library has been **tested only on the Arduino Nano ESP32-S3** so far.
+Other ESP32 variants **may work**, but they have **not been verified yet**.

+If you successfully use this library on a different ESP32 board, please consider submitting an issue or pull request to help expand compatibility.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.